TonyWhite/PowerLog/README.md

 Records power-on and power-off history, even in the event of a power failure.

-This is useful for *NIX machines without a power supply.
+This is useful for *NIX machines without an UPS.

 You can monitor if your PC is used when you are away.